Adroiti/docs-for-code-review-tools/Detekt/ThrowingExceptionInMain.md

 ## Description

-This rule reports all exceptions that are thrown in a `main` method.
 An exception should only be thrown if it can be handled by a "higher" function.

 Example of **incorrect** code: